 Salting or salt curing is yet another old-fashioned food preservation method that is primarily used for preserving meats and fish.
-Salt curing inhibits or prevents the growth of food-borne pathogens by drawing-out moisture in food through osmosis.
+Salt curing inhibits or prevents the growth of food-borne pathogens by drawing out moisture in food through osmosis.
 Since harmful bacteria, fungi, and other pathogenic organisms are deactivated, food stays preserved for months.

 Freezing preserves and keeps food safe by preventing the growth of micro-organisms that can cause spoilage and foodborne illness.
 The freshness and quality of your fruits and vegetables at the time of their freezing will affect their condition later.
-In order to maintain optimum quality, freeze food as fast as possible after packaging it and use within one year.
+In order to maintain optimum quality, freeze food as fast as possible after packaging it and use it within one year.

-Generally, fruit is rinsed, dried, placed in a single layer on a baking sheet and placed in the freezer.
+Generally, fruit is rinsed, dried, placed in a single layer on a baking sheet, and placed in the freezer.
 When frozen solid, it is then placed in freezer baggies and kept frozen until needed.

 Vegetables are another story because they require a crucial heating process called blanching before they can be frozen.
 The blanching process cleanses the surface of dirt, and organisms and stops the enzymatic degradation of the food resulting in loss of flavor, color, and textures.
 In addition, blanching helps retard the loss of vitamins and softens the vegetables for easier packing.
 Blanching times vary depending on the type and size of vegetables.

-Preserving food can be highly rewarding, financially beneficial and a great way to always have a pantry or freezer full of yummy food supplies.
-In addition, home canned and pickled goods, dried and salted foods along with frozen produce make wonderful DIY gifts for family and friends.
-(Think homemade beef jerky, a jar of strawberry preserves or pickled beets.)
+Preserving food can be highly rewarding, financially beneficial, and a great way to always have a pantry or freezer full of yummy food supplies.
+In addition, home-canned and pickled goods, dried and salted foods along with frozen produce make wonderful DIY gifts for family and friends.
+(Think homemade beef jerky, a jar of strawberry preserves, or pickled beets.)

 Have fun preserving your food and saving money at the same time!